Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: A unified EOS model up to pQCD densities

 \section{A unified EOS model up to pQCD densities}

 Both the maximized and modeled pQCD constraints explored in Sec.~\ref{sec:post-hoc} require a somewhat arbitrary choice of the termination density $\nT$ and depend on the allowed EOS behavior post-$\nT$, which might introduce inconsistencies in determining $M_\mathrm{TOV}$~\cite{Essick:2024olf}.
 In this section, we introduce a ``unified'' EOS model that extends from the NS crust to densities applicable to pQCD.
-The model is based on GPs and is constructed to be consistent with the pQCD limit.
+While the idea of coherently modeling the EOS from the NS crust to densities relevant for pQCD is not new~\cite{Kurkela:2014vha, Fraga:2015xha, Annala:2017llu, Annala:2019puf, Annala:2021gom, Altiparmak:2022bke, Shirke:2022tta, Semposki:2024vnp, Semposki:2025etb}, our approach makes use of a unique GP at intermediate densities to maximize model flexibility.
 As already discussed in the context of the modeled constraints, the use of a GP is not a panacea: the details of the GP and its level of flexibility still affect the results.
 Appendix~\ref{app:gp2_flexibility} discusses the flexibility of the unified GP.
 This approach, however, allows us to dispense with the need to choose an $\nT$ and change the EOS behavior across it.
 Along with removing an arbitrary choice, this is also advantageous in terms of interpretability; since we have a single model across all densities, any impact at NS densities can be understood in terms of the EOS behavior at higher densities.